subzw0rld/photography-tips/README.md

 * **Background** - Background play a very crucial part as they give the images a sense of depth and helps them gain focus.
 Make sure that the bacground is always neutral and does not contain any pattern.

 * **Perspective** - Always give your subject some perspective so that they don't stand out flat.

+* Do not use the camera zoom of your phone as they use digital zoom which makes the images blurry.

+* **Post-Processing** - Use software like Lightroom (preferably) or Photoshop to touch up your images.